Jazza-231/SA-Suggestions-Site/README.md

 - [ ] "Roles" - dev, admin, etc
 - [ ] More

-Current supabase config in json, I am not too familar with supabase, but I think this is semi-right:
+Current supabase config in json, I am not too familar with supabase, but I think this is semi-right; Please note these are not JS types nor supabase types, so they need to be converted accordingly:

 ```json
 {